astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 A string consisting of the fully qualified name of the form object's class, with the [Text](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.Form.Text 'System.Windows.Forms.Form.Text') property of the form appended to the end.
-For example, if the form is derived from the class `MyForm` in the `MyNamespace` namespace, and the [Text](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.Form.Text 'System.Windows.Forms.Form.Text') property is set to
+OfType example, if the form is derived from the class `MyForm` in the `MyNamespace` namespace, and the [Text](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Windows.Forms.Form.Text 'System.Windows.Forms.Form.Text') property is set to
 `Hello, World`, this method will return